tehreem-khalid-987/my-first-project_01135252079/README.md

 ## About
 This is my first GitHub repository created in ICT Lab.
 ## Student Info
-- Name: [Your Name] - Program: BSIT
+- Name: Tehreem Khalid - Program: BSIT
-- Date: October, 2025
+- Date: October 20, 2025